Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 1. Contact with pets (hamsters, dogs, cats) - allergy to animal hair.

-2. Excessive use of hygiene rules - fanatical monitoring of the cleanliness of the skin, can lead to a weakening of the protective functions of the body, because they do not participate in the life of the body.
+2. Excessive application of hygiene rules - fanatical monitoring of cleanliness of the skin, can lead to a weakening of the protective functions of the body, because they do not participate in the life of the body.

 3. Improper nutrition - if present in the diet great amount synthetic products and preservatives, it can cause rashes and redness on the skin.

-4. Moving to a new place or changing the climate - when the body gets into new conditions, it protective functions may decrease, which is why allergic reactions appear.
+4. Moving to a new place or climate change - when the body enters new conditions, it protective functions can decrease, which is why allergic reactions are manifested.

 5. Genetic predisposition - if parents suffered from various kinds of allergies, then their children have a predisposition to similar reactions.

-On the face, allergies can appear due to a variety of reasons, which cannot always be immediately identified.
+On the face, an allergy can appear due to a variety of reasons that are not always possible to immediately identify.
 Therefore, in order to accurately determine the allergen, the doctor must prescribe tests.

 Symptoms

-Allergy on the face is manifested in the same way in both children and adults.
+Allergy on the face is manifested equally in both children and adults.

 1. Redness of the surface of the face or red spots;